kcgrimes/grimes-simple-revive/README.md

 	1. Steam Workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=1349229256
 2. Extract the “Grimes_Simple_Revive.stratis” folder and place it somewhere on your computer that is easily accessible, such as Desktop or your MP Missions folder.
 3. In the folder that contains your mission.sqm (ie, “my_mission.stratis”), do the following:
 	1. If you haven’t already created a description.ext file, simply copy the provided one into your mission folder.
 If you already have your own description.ext, simply copy and paste the following line into it.
-Be sure to not have any respawn-related settings in place, as they will conflict with this file (for custom use, just edit the file).
+Note: If you already have a defines.hpp or similarly purposed file, you may need to check for conflicts.
 	```
 	#include "G_Revive\G_Desc_Include.hpp"
 	```
 	2. If you haven’t already created an init.sqf file, simply copy the provided one into your mission folder.
-If you already have your own init.sqf, simply copy and paste the following lines into it.
+If you already have your own init.sqf, simply copy and paste the following line into it.
+Note: This line must go towards the top, specifically before any suspension statements (waitUntil, sleep, etc.).
 	```
-	G_isDedicated = false;
-	G_isServer = false;
-	G_isClient = false;
-	G_isJIP = false;
-	if (isDedicated) then {
-		G_isDedicated = true;
-		G_isServer = true;
-	}
-	else
-	{
-		if (isServer) then {G_isServer = true};
-		G_isClient = true;
-		if (isNull player) then {G_isJIP = true};
-		waitUntil {!isNull player};
-	};

 	[] execVM "G_Revive_init.sqf";
 	```
 	3. Copy and Paste the G_Revive_init.sqf file and the G_Revive folder into your mission folder.
 4. That is all that is required for the file implementation!
 Depending on your settings, you will still need make some edits in the in-game editor.
-	1. If using respawn, create markers named “respawn_west_0”, “respawn_west_1”, etc. for the desired side.
+	1. If using respawn, adjust the editor-based respawn settings as you desire, and remember to create markers named “respawn_west_0”, “respawn_west_1”, etc. for the desired side if necessary.
-	1. If using the mobile respawn vehicle, be sure to name your vehicle in the Name field when you double-click on the vehicle in the editor.
+	1. If using the Mobile Respawn Vehicle (MRV), be sure to name your vehicle in the Name field when you double-click on the vehicle in the editor.

 Parameters:
 ```
 ////Editable parameters, sorted by category and relevance - Please adjust values to suit your application.
 //Generic
-G_PvP = true; //true = PvP mission where there are more than one playable sides (PvP, TvT, etc), false = players only on one side (CoOp, SP, etc).
-G_Enemy_AI_Incapacitated = true; //true = Enemy AI can be revived, dragged, and carried by enemy players (only recommended for PvP), false = disabled
-	G_Friendly_Side = WEST; //Side of friendly units if the above is false
 G_Briefing = true; //true = information, how to, and credits will be displayed on ingame briefing screen.
 Can be used in conjunction with your own briefing. false = disabled.

 //Revive
 G_Revive_System = true; //Whether the revive system will be used or not. true = enabled, false = disabled.
+G_Revive_AI_Incapacitated = [WEST, EAST, RESISTANCE, CIVILIAN]; //Array of sides of AI that will utilize revive system
+G_Revive_Unit_Exclusion = []; //Array of variable names of units to exclude from the revive system
 G_Revive_bleedoutTime = 300; //Amount of time (in seconds) unit is available to be revived, before being forced to respawn.
 If -1, no time limit.
+G_Allow_GiveUp = true; //Allow player to force death while incapacitated. true = enabled, false = disabled.
 G_Revive_DownsPerLife = 0; //Number of times unit can go Incapacitated in single life.
 0 = Unlimited, integer > 0 = limit of downs per life.
+G_Revive_addonRadio_muteTransmit = false; //Mute radio transmissions in addons ACRE2 or TFAR while incapacitated. true = enabled, false = disabled.
+G_Revive_addonRadio_muteReceive = false; //Mute radio reception in addons ACRE2 or TFAR while incapacitated. true = enabled, false = disabled.
 G_Revive_Can_Revive = []; //Classnames of units that can revive.
 Wrap in quotes, separate by commas.
 If empty, all can revive.
-G_Revive_Time_To = 10; //Time (in seconds) required for reviver to complete revive action
+G_Revive_actionTime = 10; //Time (in seconds) required for reviver to complete revive action
 G_Revive_Requirement = 0; //1 or greater = number of FAKs (single use) or Medikit (unlimited use) needed to revive (and treat still).
 0 = Those items only needed to treat, not revive (stock).
-G_Revive_Black_Screen = 0; //1 = While Incapacitated/waiting for revive, screen stays black.
-0 = Screen goes black at death then fades back in, with surroundings visible.
+G_Revive_Black_Screen = false; //true = While Incapacitated/waiting for revive, screen stays black. false = Screen goes black at death then fades back in, with surroundings visible.
 G_Revive_Action_Color = "#FFCC00"; //HTML color code that will be the color of the Revive, Drag, Carry, and Load/Unload action text.
 Default is Orange.
-G_Revive_Load_Types = ["Car","Tank","Helicopter","Truck"]; //Add or remove strings of types of units that wounded can be loaded into
+G_Revive_Load_Types = ["Car","Tank","Helicopter","Plane","Ship"]; //Array of strings of kinds of vehicles that incapacitated units can be loaded into
 G_Eject_Occupants = false; //If killed while in a vehicle, the revivable unit is ejected from the vehicle.
 True = enabled, false = disabled.
 G_Explosion_Eject_Occupants = true; //Once the wreck of an exploded vehicle comes to a stop (air or land), the occupants will be ejected and revivable.
 True to enable, false to disable (units will bypass revive and be forced to respawn).
 G_Revive_Reward = 0; //0 = No lives rewarded for revive.
 1 and up = number of lives rewarded for reviving.
 (CAN be a decimal)
 G_TK_Penalty = 0; //Amount of lives a Team Killer loses per team kill.
 Note, must be negative to be negative result (Ex.
 Value of -2 means 2 lives lost per TK) (CAN be a decimal)
+G_Revive_Messages = 1; //Chat messages upon incapacitation and revive.
+0 = None.
+1 = Friendly only.
+2 = All.

 //Respawn/Initial Spawn
-G_Init_Start = 0; //0 = starting position is editor-placed position.
-1 = starting position is random spawn marker.
-2 = On start, player is presented with menu to select spawn position (NOTE: For the menu to work at start, you must go to G_Revive\G_Desc_Include.hpp, find respawnOnStart, and change it to 1.
-As well, if you do this, G_JIP_Start must also be 2.)
-G_JIP_Start = 0; //0 = JIP starting position is editor-placed position (or position of unit JIPing to).
-1 = JIP starting position is random spawn marker.
-2 = On start for JIP, player is presented with menu to select spawn position (NOTE: For the menu to work at start, you must go to G_Revive\G_Desc_Include.hpp, find respawnOnStart, and change it to 1.
-As well, if you do this, G_Init_Start must also be 2.)
 G_Respawn_Button = true; //true = Respawn Button enabled, false = Respawn button disabled
 G_Respawn_Time = 10; //Amount of time (in seconds) dead unit must wait before being able to respawn (overrides description.ext setting)
 G_Num_Respawns = 3; //Number of lives/respawns available to players (must be integer). -1 = unlimited, 0 and up are actual values.